ttpears/url-to-markdown/README.md

 docker compose run --rm url-to-markdown https://example.com
 ```

-This converts the content of `https://example.com` into a Markdown file which will be saved in the `./volumes.d/output` directory.
+This converts the content of `https://example.com` into a Markdown file and takes a screenshot, both of which will be saved in the `./volumes.d/output` directory.

 ## Cleaning Up